semihyagli/STL10_Segmentation/README.md

 }
 ```

+Note: If you notice any errors and/or if you have comments/ideas relevant to this dataset or Etiqueta in general, please reach me out at [contact@aidatalabel.com](mailto:contact@aidatalabel.com).

 Class | airplane | bird | car | cat | deer |
 --- | --- | --- | --- | --- | --- |